Shadow Cabinet of Christopher Luxon: Youth crime

 Luxon stated that the policy was in response to a recent surge in ram raids in 2022.
 He estimated that the youth justice police would cost NZ$25 million a year and would constitute part of National's social investment.

 National also confirmed that it would support placing ankle bracelets on young offenders below the age of 17 years.
 In addition, Justice spokesperson Paul Goldsmith confirmed the Party would support a law change to fit young offenders below the age of 12 years with ankle bracelets.
 National had earlier opposed the ACT Party's policy of fitting juvenile offenders with ankle bracelets; with education spokesperson Erica Stanford describing it as "heartbreaking."

 In response, Prime Minister Jacinda Ardern described National's proposed boot camp policy as a failure while Green Party co-leader Marama Davidson described it as "absolutely disgusting."
 The NZ Psychological Society described "forced" military boot camps as "draconian, oppressive, and ineffective."
 Auckland youth development worker and advocate Aaron Hendry stated that boot camps failed to address recidivism and the causes of youth crime while Just Speak executive director Aphiphany Forward-Taua described the policy as lazy "politicking."
 By contrast, former Hamilton City councillor Mark Bunting opined that boot camps could help deal with high youth crime in the Waikato region and was a better alternative to sending youth offenders to prison.

-In early December 2022, a 1 News Kantar public opinion poll found that 60% of respondents supported National's military boot camp policy while 31% opposed it and 9% were undecided.
+In early December 2022, a 1News Kantar public opinion poll found that 60% of respondents supported National's military boot camp policy while 31% opposed it and 9% were undecided.
 The poll surveyed 1,011 eligible voters including mobile phone users and online panels.
 Those most likely to support the boot camp policy were National and ACT voters, women aged 55 years and above, and Aucklanders.
 Those most opposed to the policy were Green voters, Wellingtonians, Labour voters, and those aged between 18 and 29 years.